mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - Preferably can re-use cards in GY
 - One copy card must be in archetype
 - Can be combination of 2 archetypes
-- Boss monsters must part of archetype
+- One boss monsters must part of archetype
-- Extra Deck cards may not in archetype
 - Normal-Effect-Ritual-Fusion-Synchro-Link
 - Deck Consistency is the highest priority
 - Foil Order: Basic-Glossy-Legend-Prismatic